 About

-I am a National Geographic Explorer and Senior Research Scientist currently working in the lab of Professor David G Bourne at James Cook University in Townsville Australia.
+I am a National Geographic Explorer and Senior Research Scientist and Lecturer currently working at James Cook University in Townsville Australia.

 My research focuses on coral biology, reef ecology, and adaptation to climate change.
 Using a mixed-methods approach, I investigate the interactions between reef taxa from the cellular to the ecosystem level.
 My work uses a range of techniques including molecular biology and genomics, microbial ecology, physiology, macro-ecology, field- and lab-based experiments to understand the relationships between species.